-Transport Safety Victoria is committed to the effective and efficient management of complaints to ensure that the bus, maritime and rail industries uphold the highest transport safety standards.
+Transport Safety Victoria is committed to the effective and efficient management of complaints to ensure that the bus and maritime operators uphold the highest transport safety standards.

 We are guided by a commitment to fairness, transparency, objectivity, confidentiality and accountability in our complaints handling procedure.

 What we can investigate

-We investigate safety related queries within the Victorian rail, bus and maritime industry.
+We investigate safety related queries within the Victorian bus and maritime.
 You can complain to us about several types of issues:

 - Complaints about transport operators such as:

 - a specific safety incident, such as the safety of a vessel or vehicle (i.e. rolling stock or bus), infrastructure and staff member behaviour

-- complaints from employees of a transport operator about the safety of their workplace, relating specifically to bus, maritime, or rail safety work
+- complaints from employees of a transport operator about the safety of their workplace, relating specifically to bus or maritime

 - general safety complaints, such as observations, transport operator decisions, policies, processes, operations and services